 The SmartWound® RESOLVE Infection Sensor[1]

-The SPaCE pilot diagnostic study tested the accuracy of the novel point of care sensor on volunteers with a burn wound infection.
+A pilot clinical study of the SmartWound-Resolve swab test (referred to as the SPaCE diagnostic) at 4 NHS hospitals, tested the accuracy of the novel point of care sensor on a potential burn wound infection.

-The SPaCE wound swab sensor responds to the four key microbial pathogens found in infected wounds:
+The SmartWound-Resolve sensor currently responds to the four key microbial pathogens found in infected wounds:

 • Staphylococcus aureus